anasty17/mirror-leech-telegram-bot/README.md

-zipmirror - or /zm Mirror and upload as zip unzipmirror - or /uzm Mirror and extract files qbmirror - or /qm Mirror torrent using qBittorrent qbzipmirror - or /qzm Mirror torrent and upload as zip using qb qbunzipmirror - or /quzm Mirror torrent and extract files using qb leech - or /l Leech zipleech - or /zl Leech and upload as zip unzipleech - or /uzl Leech and extract files qbleech - or /ql Leech torrent using qBittorrent qbzipleech - or /qzl Leech torrent and upload as zip using qb qbunzipleech - or /quzl Leech torrent and extract using qb clone - Copy file/folder to Drive count - Count file/folder of Drive ytdl - or /y Mirror yt-dlp supported link ytdlzip - or /yz Mirror yt-dlp supported link as zip ytdlleech - or /yl Leech through yt-dlp supported link ytdlzipleech - or /yzl Leech yt-dlp support link as zip usetting - users settings bsetting - bot settings status - Get Mirror Status message btsel - select files from torrent rss - rss menu list - Search files in Drive search - Search for torrents with API cancel - Cancel a task
+zipmirror - or /zm Mirror and upload as zip unzipmirror - or /uzm Mirror and extract files qbmirror - or /qm Mirror torrent using qBittorrent qbzipmirror - or /qzm Mirror torrent using qb and upload as zip qbunzipmirror - or /quzm Mirror torrent using qb and extract files leech - or /l Leech zipleech - or /zl Leech and upload as zip unzipleech - or /uzl Leech and extract files qbleech - or /ql Leech torrent using qBittorrent qbzipleech - or /qzl Leech torrent using qb and upload as zip qbunzipleech - or /quzl Leech torrent using qb and extract clone - Copy file/folder to Drive count - Count file/folder from Drive ytdl - or /y Mirror yt-dlp supported link ytdlzip - or /yz Mirror yt-dlp supported link as zip ytdlleech - or /yl Leech through yt-dlp supported link ytdlzipleech - or /yzl Leech yt-dlp support link as zip usetting - User settings bsetting - Bot settings status - Get Mirror Status message btsel - Select files from torrent rss - Rss menu list - Search files in Drive search - Search for torrents with API cancel - Cancel a task